International Committee of the 18th International PCA Forum 2026, Madrid, Spain

 Member of the Department of Academic Development at the Asociación Gestáltica del Uruguay.

-Raquel Flnkelstein- Counsellor
+Raquel Finkelstein- Counsellor

 Raquel Finkelstein was part of one of the first official graduating classes of the Holos Humanistic Psychology School in Buenos Aires in 1997.